 Last week we visited Carolina Beach, NC for a week long family vacation.
-We rented a little house near the beach and had so much fun relaxing and exploring the area.
-We’ve been to Carolina Beach several time before, like that time we camped at Carolina Beach State Park or that day trip to the NC Aquarium.
+We rented a little house (through Airbnb) near the beach and had so much fun relaxing and exploring the area.
+We’ve been to Carolina Beach several times before, like that time we camped at Carolina Beach State Park or that day trip to the NC Aquarium.
 But this was our first week long trip and we were super excited.
 I had been planning for months and made a list of must-see places to visit.

 Here are 10 or so of my top picks for things to do with kids at Carolina Beach, NC .